yishayt2004/DB5785_4865_2911/README.md

 This workshop will guide you through setting up and managing a _PostgreSQL database_ using Docker.
 You will also explore how to use _pgAdmin_ GUI to interact with the database and perform various tasks.

-You will have to modify the [Workshop Summary](#workshop-id) below according to your own implementation
+You will have to add to the [Workshop Files & Scripts](#workshop-id) section your own specific implementation
 - see: *[Markdown Guide](https://www.markdownguide.org)* and *[Writing and Formatting in Github](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github)* for modifying this Readme.md file accordingly.

 ---